Chart Color Schemes

 Erskineville shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-A significant 22.2% of the population is currently engaged in formal education, including 8.8% in tertiary, 4.9% in primary, and 3.0% in secondary education.
+Furthermore, 22.2% of the population is actively engaged in formal education, with 8.8% pursuing tertiary education, 4.9% primary education, and 3.0% secondary education.

 Frequently Asked Questions - Education